 Early termination penalties

-Exiting mid-contract typically triggers financial penalties.
-These often include:
+Exiting mid-contract triggers financial penalties.
+Common structures include:

 Accelerated payment of outstanding balances